ciniki/api-newsletters/README.md

-Ciniki - Small Business Management Platform
+Ciniki - Multitenant Cloud Platform
 ===========================================

-The newsletters module stores the newsletters for a business and displays them on the website.
+The newsletters module stores the newsletters for a tenant and displays them on the website.

 License
 -------